ASSERT-KTH/browsers-journey/ws_chrome_devtool_interface_examples/Readme.md

     "webSocketDebuggerUrl": "ws://localhost:9222/devtools/page/926A781407E057C7AE6A2C6F1E61B371"
     } ]
     ```
     Every tab in the browser session will be represented in this json object as an array entry.
-The properties of each entry are: page description, id, title of the page, url of the page and the websocket address to access the debugging interface.
+The properties inside each entry are: page description, id, title of the page, url of the page and the websocket address to access the debugging interface.
 5. Then, open a websocket channel targeting the tab **webSocketDebuggerUrl**
 6. Start to talking to chrome debugging interface like Runtime.enable method call <https://chromedevtools.github.io/devtools-protocol/v8/Runtime> at open channel event.
     - [Runtime channel](https://chromedevtools.github.io/devtools-protocol/tot/Runtime)